RQISL/portfolio-project-4-robert-quinlan/README.md

 * Our mentor advised me where my concept can challenge and learn from mistakes, easily manage projects and avoid unnecessary complications.
 Take control of the development process and achieve success.
 It was more complications than you expected.

 ## Two things issues
-* The common issues faced with favicons and Prettier Formatter.
+* The common issues faced with Favicon and Prettier Formatter.
 Our easy-to-use tool ensures seamless coding and eliminates errors but I decided not to fix due to time constraints.

+# Deployment

+[The Heroku app page](https://www.heroku.com/) where is deployed.
+How do processing the site deployed as follows:

+* Login
+* use the Google Authenticator app and open the screen display of the code number and Verify Your Identity page "Verification Code" and insert the code in the box then click on Verify button.
+* Click on the button "Create new app"
+* Type in the box “project-4-order-foods”
+* Select Europe
+* Click on the "Create app" button
+* To click "project-4-order-foods" to open
+* Click on "Deploy" on the top menu
+* On RQISL next to the box copy from GitHub <https://github.com/RQISL/portfolio-project-4-robert-quinlan> to paste onto the box then click on to "search" button
+* prompt shows the link active then click on the "connect" button
+* Make sure to check the "Enable Automatic" button is on
+* click on the "Deploy Branch" button
+* Prompts active on the screen until the completed
+* Click on the "View" button to open the page

+### The deployed site is now live [Order Foods & Delivery](https://project-4-order-foods-65605ab1b9f2.herokuapp.com/)

 ## Resource & tutorial
 * ### I learned as many resources as possible I learned how to use Create for the cart, profile, and CRUD.